theOehrly/Fast-F1/docs/examples/basics.rst

          'GridPosition', 'Q1', 'Q2', 'Q3', 'Time', 'Status', 'Points'],
         dtype='object')

-As an example, lets display the top ten drivers and their respective Q3 times.
+As an example, let's display the top ten drivers and their respective Q3 times.
 The results are sorted by finishing position, therefore, this is easy.